220725-JavaReact/codeMonkies-MonkeyBusiness/README.md

 # codeMonkies-MonkeyBusiness
 ### Description
 A Monkey Casino Game Table!
-Play Cards, Bet Your Hard Earned Bananas, and Fling Some Monkey Droppings!
+Play Cards, Bet Your Hard Earned Bananas, and Experience Monkey Tantrums when you lose!
 Play an assortment of Monkey Games!
 Such as Blackjack- Roulette - Dice - Texas Hold Em'

 ## Team Members: